Flotsam Jetsam: Cooking With George - 1984

+"R27s in Godlike Intercession" was selected for the compilation.
+It was recorded by Keith Walker at ABC recording studios in Darlinghurst.

 WEA and 100% One Second Love, 1985

-April 1985, Just before signing with WEA records, Flotsam Jetsam got to play 4 show as the opening act to Queen at the Entertainment Centre in Sydney.
-On April 30th 1985, Flotsam Jetsam signed a record contract with WEA records, which was then run by Paul Turner and Peter Ikin (and was probably responsible for the band being on the bill with Queen).
+In April 1985, shortly before signing with WEA records, Flotsam Jetsam got to play 4 show as the opening act to Queen at the Entertainment Centre in Sydney.
+On April 30, 1985, Flotsam Jetsam signed a record contract with WEA records, which was then run by Paul Turner and Peter Ikin (and was probably responsible for the band being on the bill with Queen).

 Flotsam Jetsam recorded the first single for WEA, a song called "100% One Second Love" under the production of Keith Walker, who had previously worked with the band.
 This was recorded at EMI 301 studio B, in Castlereagh Street Sydney.
 A Fairlight CMI systems was used to record their drums and some instruments they also use the services of the jazz pianist Tony Ansell to play on two songs.
 The B-side is that that record was two songs one was the "Butchers of lust" and the other one was "115 BPM/Crystal Disco".

 The single "100% One Second Love" was directed for video by Kimball Rendle.
 The inspiration for the video was the John Waters film Polyester, with the band performing at a wedding set in a motel and reception at a wedding where things went slightly wrong with some shady characters involved.
 The video was filmed on 16mm at a motel in Bondi Beach and interiors filmed in the Tiki bar in Oxford Street, Darlinghurst, both locations no longer survive.
 A number of their friends in the video play wedding guest and features some members of the Ferris family.
 Virginia Ferris with Philip Hutch dancing and Pee Wee Ferris sitting at the bar and John Ferris in the audience with cameos by Pat Powell, Andy Glitre and many others.